 Large (25-29 inches), long-legged birds with thin, down-curved bills.
 The body is white with black plumes that form a loose net across the back, closed wings and tail.
 Legs and feet are black.
-When this ibis flies, bare patches of skin under the wings and at the sides of the breasts show as scarlet.
+When this ibis flies, bare patches of skin under the wings and at the sides of the breast show as scarlet.
 The head and neck are bare and covered with black, scaly skin once the bird is about 2 years old.
 Until then they are feathered white, mottled with black.
 Weight of average adult is 3 pounds.
 Only sounds are a low grunting or croaking on the breeding grounds.

 GEOGRAPHICAL RANGE AND HABITAT:

 Marshes, open moist areas, flooded farmlands, coastal lagoons in southeastern Iraq, Madagascar and sub-Saharan Africa.

 Carnivorous.
 Snails, frogs and aquatic insects form the major part of the diet.
 Also known to prey on the eggs and nestlings of other birds.
 An opportunistic scavenger, even likes food from outdoor restaurants.
 Will peck for insects on dry land.

 LIFE CYCLE/SOCIAL STRUCTURE:

 Ibises use communal roosting areas, usually with their own species, but sometimes with storks, herons, spoonbills or cormorants.
 The male gathers materials while the female builds the nest of sticks in trees, reeds or on cliffs.
 Clutch is 2-5 white eggs and incubation takes about 21 days.
 Young leave the nest at 14-21 days and assemble in groups, fledge at 35-40 days and leave the colony at 35-48 days.